September 20, 2013

 “Stopping Alzheimer’s disease, which currently has no cure or treatment to reverse symptoms, truly requires a global response,” said BrightFocus Vice President for Scientific Affairs, Guy Eakin, Ph.D.

-The BrightFocus affiliates are from Belgium (Stichting Alzheimer Onderzoek or SAO/Fondation Recherche Alzheimer or FRA), France (Ligue Européenne Contre La Maladie d’Alzheimer), Germany (Alzheimer Forschung Initiative eV, or AFI), and the Netherlands (Internationale Stichting Alzheimer Onderzoek).
+The BrightFocus global partners are from Belgium (Stichting Alzheimer Onderzoek or SAO/Fondation Recherche Alzheimer or FRA), France (Ligue Européenne Contre La Maladie d’Alzheimer), Germany (Alzheimer Forschung Initiative eV, or AFI), and the Netherlands (Internationale Stichting Alzheimer Onderzoek).

 “The range of common concerns across our nations is striking,” adds Eakin.
 “Issues include how to manage the growing tsunami of aging populations vulnerable to Alzheimer’s, without breaking the countries’ health care systems; the shortage of quality, affordable nursing homes for patients in later stages of Alzheimer’s; and the urgent need to increase research funding today, if we are to defeat Alzheimer’s disease tomorrow.”

-World Alzheimer’s Day activities among the affiliates include:
+World Alzheimer’s Day activities among the partners include:

-- FRANCE—In cooperation with other affiliates, LECMA is producing a computer-animated video that will demonstrate the workings of the human brain.
-The video—to be available in four languages, including English—will be introduced by scientists speaking at the affiliate’s September 21 public conference in Paris.
+- FRANCE—In cooperation with other global partners, LECMA is producing a computer-animated video that will demonstrate the workings of the human brain.
+The video—to be available in four languages, including English—will be introduced by scientists speaking at the global partner's September 21 public conference in Paris.
 The topic: understanding Alzheimer’s, to better fight it.

 - GERMANY—AFI will feature three events on the topic of prevention.
 Scientists will debate whether activities like social interactions, eye-brain exercises, physical activity, or diet can help prevent or even delay Alzheimer’s disease.